SysPoe/train-wiki/docs/Rollingstock/SMU.md

 Train drivers also have access to full computerized information about the performance of the train<sup>\[8\]</sup>.

 The SMU200s are commonly mixed with SMU220 class to make up 6-car trains, however as they use the Scharfenburg coupler they can be coupled to EMUs, IMUs, ICE sets, and Tilt Trains for haulage purposes only as they are not 100% electrically compatible<sup>\[2\]</sup>.
+It appears that they used to be paired with IMU100/120s, but they stopped doing it in about 2014<sup>\[13\]</sup>.
+Allegedly, "the brakes are quite different so they always felt rough as guts when they stopped"<sup>\[12\]</sup>.
+They were also paired with EMUs early on, but after a derailment between Central and Roma Street (leaving the old tunnels towards Platform 7) they put a stop to it<sup>\[12\]</sup>.

 The SMU200s were fitted with the Digital Voice Announcement System, which inform the passengers of the route and next station over the Public Address system, from their manufacturing, while the EMUs were only fitted with it later<sup>\[4\]</sup>.
 They also featured new Passenger Emergency Intercoms, which were also added to the EMUs later<sup>\[8\]</sup>.